How Does a Thrift Savings Plan (TSP) Loan Work?

 Personal Loan

-A personal loan can be acquired from a bank, credit union, or online bank.
+A personal loan can be acquired from a bank, credit union, or online lender.
 They are typically unsecured loans that don’t require collateral, though some banks offer secured personal loans that may come with lower interest rates.

 Loan amounts can range from a few hundred dollars to $100,000.
 These amounts are repaid with interest in regular installments.